maabed/karak-dashboard-docs/source/index.html.md

 ## Lists

 Lists are an easy tool to use.
-Based on bootstrap lists blue dashboard lists provide a variety of options to use when listing your information.
+Based on bootstrap lists Karak dashboard lists provide a variety of options to use when listing your information.

-All you need to do to start using blue dashboard's lists is to include the blue dashboard styles file.
+All you need to do to start using Karak dashboard's lists is to include the Karak dashboard styles file.

 <aside class="notice">